needle-tools/needle-engine-support/documentation/scripting.md

 - Now when adding new components in ``threejs/project/src/scripts`` or any of your npmdefs it will automatically generate Unity scripts in ``Assets/Needle/GeneratedComponents`` or the respective npmdef codegen directory.

 ### Controlling component generation
-You can use the following typescript attributes to control generation behavior:
+You can use the following typescript attributes to control C# code generation behavior:
 | Attribute | Result |
 | -- | -- |
 | `// @generate-component` | Force generation of next class|